 Abstracts should not exceed 300 words and should include the title of the presentation but exclude the applicant’s name or any other identifying features.
 In the cover email, please include your name, the title of your presentation, your place of affiliation, email address, and phone number, as well as any A/V equipment needed for the proposed presentation.
 Each applicant may submit up to two abstracts, with no more than one to be accepted for presentation.
 Please submit abstracts electronically, as either a PDF or Word document, saved as MGMC_[title of your presentation].
 Proposals will be evaluated anonymously and will be selected based on originality, clarity, and appropriateness for oral presentation.
 To help promote interdisciplinarity, we also invite formats other than paper presentations.
 Selected presentations will either be twenty-minute paper-presentations, followed by ten additional minutes for questions and comments, or twenty- to thirty-minute-long presentations in other formats.
 If your presentation is in a format other than a paper presentation, please clearly indicate in the email what format you consider to be most useful for your project.
 Please submit abstracts electronically to the program committee at email@example.com.

-Abstracts due January 26th, 2018 by 5 p.m.
+Abstracts for papers are due February 7th, 2018 by 5 p.m.
 Notification of selection will be sent out at the end of February.
 MGMC is unable to assist with travel, but might be able to host a few individuals if necessary.

 For further information about MGMC please email firstname.lastname@example.org.

 MGMC 2018 will be hosted and generously supported by the Bienen School of Music.
 MGMC 2018 is funded in part by a Catalyst Grant from The Graduate School at Northwestern University.
-This event is co-sponsored by the Alice Kaplan Institute for the Humanities and by Graduate Leadership and Advocacy Council.
+This event is co-sponsored by the Alice Kaplan Institute for the Humanities, the Gender and Sexuality Studies Program, and by Graduate Leadership and Advocacy Council.